Motto-Slogan | Commonly Confused Words

 etymology

-• A slogan is often employed for advertising or political purposes and is designed to be catchy.
+• A slogan is typically used in advertising and is designed to be catchy and memorable.

-• A motto is a guiding principle or saying that expresses the beliefs or ideals of a person, organization, or institution.
+• A motto represents a guiding principle or philosophy for an individual, organization, or group.

 © 2025 Lithium Lab Pte Ltd